quantin96/tp/docs/UserGuide.md

 * Undoes the previous operation in Mentorstack.
 * Undo applies to all operations that modify the Mentorstack data storage e.g.  the `archive` command can be undone, but the `view` command cannot.
-* Undo does not apply when there is no previous operation undoable.
+* Undo can only undo operations in the current session.

 Format: `undo`